-The Interim Financial Statements include the accounts of the Company and its subsidiaries, Decklar Petroleum Limited ("Decklar Petroleum"), Purion Energy Limited ("Purion") and Westfield Exploration and Production Limited ("Westfield").
+The Interim Financial Statements include the accounts of the Company and its subsidiaries, Decklar Petroleum Limited ("Decklar Petroleum"), Purion Energy Limited ("Purion") and Decklar Emohua Resources Limited ("Emohua"), formerly Westfield Exploration and Production Limited.
 Subsidiaries are entities controlled by the Company.
 Control exists when the Company has the power to govern the financial and operating policies to obtain benefits from its activities.
 Intercompany transactions are eliminated in preparation of the Interim Financial Statements.